 General Retirement Authority Participates In World Social Security Forum In Malaysia

+Doha, Qatar: The General Retirement and Social Insurance Authority (GRSIA) will participate in the World Social Security Forum (WSSF 2025), organised by the International Social Security Association (ISSA) in Kuala Lumpur, Malaysia, from September 29 to October 3, under the theme“Shaping Social Security for a World in Transition.”

-His Excellency Director-General of GRSIA, Ahmed bin Ali Al Hammadi, will lead the Authority's delegation to the forum, which is expected to bring together official delegations and experts from more than 150 countries.
+Director-General of GRSIA H E Ahmed bin Ali Al Hammadi will lead the Authority's delegation to the forum, which is expected to bring together official delegations and experts from more than 150 countries.

 The event will feature plenary sessions and interactive workshops on global transformations in social security, innovation and digital transformation, the use of artificial intelligence in insurance management, enhancing the financial sustainability of pension funds, and ensuring inclusive services for all groups.